vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

   would wait a few minutes and then try, the first try I would crush fully).
 But even so I was not able to crush it on the second try in *most* cases, and never on the third try.

+### Update on 2023-08-08

+By this time I can consistently and comfortably crush the 100 lb hand gripper with my right hand.
+Also, I have been able to occasionally fully crush the hand gripper with my left hand, but not consistently.